Mr. Sunshine (2011 TV series): Development and production

 Mr. Sunshine is based on a concept by Matthew Perry, who planned to co-write, star in, and executive produce.
 The project sparked a bidding war among the networks, with ABC landing the comedy in October 2009.
 The deal came with hefty penalties for ABC if the pilot hadn't made it to series.
 Perry teamed with Sony writers Alex Barnow and Marc Firek to pen the script.

 A green light to produce the pilot came from ABC in early January 2010.
 Thomas Schlamme, of Shoe Money Productions, was chosen to direct the half-hour pilot.
 Perry, Schlamme, and co-writers Barnow and Firek were all listed as executive producers for the pilot, along with Jamie Tarses of FanFare Productions.

 Casting began in late January, with Allison Janney as the first actor added to the cast as Ben's boss.
 In February, Andrea Anders was tapped as Ben's "friend with benefits", and Nate Torrence brought on board to play Roman, the son of Ben's boss.
 The casting of Portia Doubleday as Ben's assistant, and James Lesure as an ex-basketball star, was announced at the end of April.

 In May 2010, ABC picked up the pilot for the 2010–2011 television season.

 On May 13, 2011, ABC announced that it had canceled Mr. Sunshine.

 Episodes

 Home media

 The series was released on DVD on November 1, 2011, featuring the 4 unaired episodes.

-Mill Creek Entertainment announced the re-released of the complete series on DVD.